 I spent an hour at a seminar Friday morning about an introductory lesson on the Reggio Emilia Approach, which the school has now officially adopted.
 Its history is as fascinating as watching the process occur today.
 Listening to the stories of teachers, parents and directors, I had to keep from crying - it resonated so strongly with me.
 This is the parenting/educational approach to Anton's young life that I have been looking for.

-One of many reasons why the APP has earned its name as "progressive" is that while other schools MOLD, DICTATE TO and CORRECT children as they learn.
+One of many reasons why Turning Sun is thought of as progressive is that while other schools MOLD, DICTATE TO and CORRECT children as they learn.
 They very directly teach kids information to memorize.
-The APP teachers watch with wonder as the kids learn and they support each child's individual approach to an activity, find a way in and act as a guide and facilitator, not as a dictator.
+The TS teachers watch with wonder as the kids learn and they support each child's individual approach to an activity, find a way in and act as a guide and facilitator, not as a dictator.
 None of them say to the kids, "Watch and learn.
 This is how it's done.
 Do it my way."
 Which is what most of us grew up with.
-These APP teachers, (who I'm beginning to think really are angels) watch and learn the kids themselves, and then construct projects of learning that the entire class can take part in.
+These TS teachers, (who I'm beginning to think really are angels) watch and learn the kids themselves, and then construct projects of learning that the entire class can take part in.
 If the kids are all about dinosaurs, then the teachers facilitate a very thorough exploration of that subject of infinite lessons, realizations, philosophies, etc. Check out the mind map at the top of this article.
 It's one of the many in the older three class.
 And they explore all of these avenues!!

 Here's a powerful statement from the Reggio Emilia site:

 The Reggio Emilia approach to education is committed to the creation of a learning environment that will enhance and facilitate children's construction of his or her own powers of thinking through the combination of all the expressive, communicative and cognitive languages.